Takhar Province: 2015 earthquake

 On 26 October, the 7.5 Mw Hindu Kush earthquake shook northern Afghanistan with a maximum Mercalli intensity of VIII (Severe).
 This earthquake destroyed almost 30,000 homes, left several hundred dead, and more than 1,700 injured.

 Demographics

 As of 2021, the total population of the province is about 1,113,173 which is mostly tribal and a rural society.
-The main inhabitants of Takhar province are majority Tajiks and Uzbek Pashtuns.
+The main inhabitants of Takhar province are majority Tajiks and Uzbeks with a very small Pashtun minority (Naqileen).
+Other smaller ethnic groups include Hazaras, Gujars and Balochi.

 District information

 Economy

 Agriculture and mining are the main industries of the province.
 Takhar has coal reserves which are being exploited by hand in some villages and sold in the region.
 The local population considers gold the most relevant resource for the Province.
 Gold is being washed in Takhar River, and about 2 kg are being transported to the specific weekly markets in the city of Taloqan.
 Also the city is a main source of construction materials like: loam, sand, and different types of stones.
 Takhar province is known for its salt mountains and you can find large deposits of fine salt in the region.
 The Takcha Khanna salt mine is one of the growing number of salt supplier, for the population of Takhar and northern Afghanistan.
 While the mines offer economic opportunities in the region, the availability of iodized salt considerably reduces the prevalence of health problems related to iodine deficiency.